kide-vm/kide/README.md

 It is probably best to read the [The Book](http://dancinglightning.gitbooks.io/the-object-machine/content/) first.

-The current third rewrite adds a system language, with the idea of compiling ruby to that language, bosl.
+The current third rewrite adds a system language, with the idea of compiling ruby to that language, Phisol.
-The original ruby parser has been remodelled to parse bosl and later we will use whitequarks parser to parse ruby.
-Then it will be ruby --> bosl --> assembler --> binary .
+The original ruby parser has been remodeled to parse Phisol and later we will use whitequarks parser to parse ruby.
+Then it will be ruby --> Phisol --> assembler --> binary .

 ## Done